 Get 2x more interviews with Resume Builder.
 Access Pro Plan features for a limited time!

 The final piece of your application packet should be a targeted cover letter that goes along with your resume.
-Your cover letter should explain why you’re a good fit for the job and how you can provide value to the company.
-Remember the focus of your cover letter should be on how you can fill a need for the company — not what the job may mean for your career or development.
+Your cover letter should explain why you're a good fit for the job and how you can provide value to the company.
+Remember that your cover letter should focus on how you can fill the company's needs — not what the job may mean for your career or development.